The de Rham-Fargues-Fontaine cohomology: Adic etale motives

 The continuity property above strongly suggests that the \'etale sheaf $\RigDA$ is also a pro-\'etale sheaf.
 This is indeed the case, and is the content of the next theorem.
-We remark nonetheless that its proof is more complicated than the analogous statement for sheaves of sets or groups (see for example \cite[Proposition 8.5]{scholze-diam}) as $\RigDA$ takes values in the infinity-category $\Prl$ in which the co-simplicial Cech diagrams appearing in the descent criterion can not be truncated on the right.
+We remark nonetheless that its proof is more complicated than the analogous statement for sheaves of sets or groups (see for example \cite[Proposition 8.5]{scholze-diam} \footnote{{The same proof shows that an \'etale sheaf with a ``spreading out'' property, taking values in an $n$-category with $n<\infty$ in which filtered colimits commute with finite limits, has pro-\'etale descent.}} ) as $\RigDA$ takes values in the infinity-category $\Prl$ in which the co-simplicial Cech diagrams appearing in the descent criterion cannot be truncated on the right. {In the proof, we will use crucially some results of Scholze on pro-\'etale sheaves \cite[Section 14]{scholze-diam}.}

 \begin{thm} The functors $\RigDA^{(\eff)*}\colon\catD^{\op}\to\Prlm$ satisfy pro-\'etale descent.
 This means that for any bounded pro-\'etale hypercover $\mcU\to S$ in $\catD$, one has the following equivalence in $\Prlm$: